DHTMLX/gantt-docs/data/api/gantt_onganttscroll_event.md

 	fires when the Gantt chart is scrolled to a particular point

 @params:
-- point		array		an array with x and corrdinates of the point
+- left		number		the left position of gantt
+- top		number		the right position of gantt

 @example:

-gantt.attachEvent("onGanttScroll", function ([scroll.x, scroll.y]){
+gantt.attachEvent("onGanttScroll", function (x,y){
     // any custom logic here
 });